imbottlebird/automated-fact-checker/README.md

 ### Important Files:
 * BERT_fact_checker.ipynb : describes the steps of implementation
-* src/ bertClassifier.py : contains class and functions for initializing and training the BERT model
+* src/ bertClassifier.py : contains class and functions to initialize and train the BERT model

 ### Installed libraries